Bible Analyzer: Module format

 Bible Analyzer utilizes Bible, Commentary, Dictionary, Book and Image modules in the open-source SQLite database format.
 Users can easily create custom modules with the built in "Module Creator."
 There are scores of free and premium modules available from the Bible Analyzer website.

 Bible Analyzer has in its module format such works as E. W. Bullinger's Companion Bible Notes and Appendices in fully searchable, digital format, the 11 volume Understanding The Bible Commentary by David Sorenson, Books and Charts by Clarence Larkin such as Dispensational Truth, the 23 volume Pulpit Commentary, the 43 volume Expositor's Bible, the 56 volume Biblical Illustrator, and many more.

 Bible Analyzer is updated regularly and a CD-Rom with over 1200MB of data is available.

-History of Bible Analytics

-The Pioneer of Bible Analytics was Thomas Hartwell Horne (1780–1862), a theologian and librarian.
-He was born in London and educated at Christ's Hospital.
-His work named, 'Introduction to the Critical Study and Knowledge of the Holy Scriptures' that was published in 1818 was the beginning of the Bible Statistics.
-Horne also produced a "Tree Full of Bible Lore," a tree-shaped text of statistics on the Bible, in which he counted the number of books, chapters, verses, words, and even letters.
-He ended this tree with "It the Bible contains knowledge, wisdom, holiness and love."
-This "tree" is reproduced in the third series of Ripley's paperbacks, originally published hardbound in 1949.
-Although he was very wrong with his statistics, it was the beginning...